madussault/FlaskyPress/README.md

     text here...
     ```
-- #### URL to Hyperlink:
+### Automatic Hyperlinks
-    The URLs typed in the body of our posts will be rendered by the application
+Plain URLs included in the body of a post are automatically rendered as **clickable links** when viewed.

-    as clickable links instead of plain text at the moment of viewing.
-This
-    feature will not be applied to URLs of pages hosting select rich medias
-   (Youtube videos, Flickr images, etc...).
+---

-- #### Changing Search Bar Placement:
+### Moving the Search Bar
-    If we want to move the search bar from the navigation bar to the sidebar or
-    vice-versa, the configuration page for this feature can be accessed by
+You can customize where the search bar appears:

+- In the **navigation bar**, or
+- In the **sidebar**.

+To configure this setting, go to:
-    clicking on `Controls` > `Search Bar` in the navigation bar.
+`Controls` > `Search Bar`.

-- #### Configuring The Use Of Categories:
-    Categories can be displayed in two different ways by our app.
-The first one is on
-    the post itself in it's header section.
-The second one is by listing all
+---

+### Configuring Categories
+FlaskyPress provides flexible options for how categories are displayed:

+1. **On individual posts** – shown in the header of the post.
-    the blog categories in a sidebar widget.
-It is also possible not to use
+2. **In the sidebar** – displayed in a dedicated category widget.
-    any category at all by disabling the feature.
-These choices can all be made
-    on the configuration page that we reach by clicking on `Controls` > `Categories` in the navigation bar.
+3. **Disabled** – hide categories completely.

+To choose your preferred option, go to:
+`Controls` > `Categories`.

+---

-- #### Displaying Social Addresses:
+### Displaying Social Links
-    To access the page allowing us to add social addresses in the footer, we click on `Controls` > `Social` in the
-     navigation bar.
+You can add links to your social profiles, which will be displayed in the footer of the site.
+To configure these links, navigate to:
+`Controls` > `Social`.

+---

-- #### Changing Sidebar Widget Orders:
+### Changing Sidebar Widget Order
-    To access the page letting us reorder the widgets in the sidebar we
+Reorder sidebar widgets to customize their layout by going to:
-    click on `Controls` > `Widget Orders` in the navigation bar.
+`Controls` > `Widget Orders`.